 Our strong core instructional program ensures all students receive the highest quality, equitable educational experience.
 Teachers, academic and behavior interventionists, parents, and administrators work collaboratively to support students in the learning process and provide targeted student interventions based on individual learning needs.
 This is done through utilizing a variety of evidence-based practices designed to improve achievement and promote positive student outcomes.
 Through regular progress monitoring of student performance using a variety of assessment data (including but not limited to universal screening tools, pre-assessments, post-assessments, formative data, and observations), teams will continue to make data-driven decisions to provide a continuum of supports, interventions, and coaching to accelerate student learning when a need is determined.
-Students will continue to receive small group instruction and one-on-one interventions virtually as appropriate.

-Instructional Impacts due to Illness
+Instructional Impacts Due to Illness